AcidWeb/CurseBreaker/README.md

 ## WAGO ADDONS SUPPORT
 To use Wago Addons as addon source user needs to provide a personal API key.
 It is a paid feature.\
-The key can be obtained [here](https://addons.wago.io/patreon) and needs to be added to the application configuration by using `set wago_addons_api` command.
+The key can be obtained [here](https://addons.wago.io/patreon) and needs to be added to the application configuration by using the `set wago_addons_api` command.

 ## WEAKAURAS SUPPORT
 **CurseBreaker** by default will try to update all detected WeakAuras and Plater profiles/scripts.
-Process work the same as WeakAuras Companion.\
+The process works the same as WeakAuras Companion.\
 All updates will still need to be applied in-game in the WeakAuras/Plater option menu.\
 Command `toggle wago` can be used to set a single author name that will be ignored during the update.\
-Additionally Wago API key can be set with `set wa_api` command so non-public entries will also be upgradeable.
+Additionally Wago API key can be set with the `set wa_api` command so non-public entries will also be upgradeable.

 ## GITHUB SUPPORT
 When GitHub is frequently used as a source for addons there is the possibility of reaching a query limit.\
 If that occurs user must get a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-And then add it to the application configuration by using `set gh_api` command.
+Then add it to the application configuration by using the `set gh_api` command.

 ## KNOWN ISSUES
 - Using WoWInterface projects that provide multiple addon releases ([example](https://www.wowinterface.com/downloads/info5086-BigWigsBossmods)) will always install a retail version of the addon.
 It can't be fixed as WoWInterface API doesn't support this type of project.